 Raw tuna is inshore tuna, jumbo tuna, etc.

-Those imported to Japan are frozen and come from the Atlantic Ocean or Mediterranean Sea
+Those imported to Japan are frozen and come from the Atlantic Ocean or the Mediterranean Sea

 Most tuna in distribution are fattened